tsokomalusi/tsokomalusi/README.md

 ## Electronic Technician
  Hi there 👋, I'm [Malusi Tsoko](https://www.linkedin.com/in/malusi-tsoko-5a9561197/).

-Malusi Tsoko - An electronics technician with more than 5 years of experience.
-In my present position, I am more actively involved, assisting the production team to make sure all products are soldered and tested to their specifications.
-My main skills include fault-finding, testing, and repairing both at the component level and the system level.
-In my free time, I study Embedded systems in C, hardware design with Kicad, and data visualization using Python.
+Malusi Tsoko - I am an electronics technician with over five years of experience.
+Currently, I am more engaged in supporting the production and service teams to ensure that all products are soldered and tested according to their specifications.
+My key skills include troubleshooting, testing, and the ability to repair at the component, product, and system levels.
+In my spare time, I pursue studies in Embedded systems using C, hardware design with Kicad, and data visualization through Python.

 ## Skills and Experience
 - D/A Electronics